-Glass flooring is increasingly gaining popularity amongst many homeowners- considering that it was mostly a reserve of commercial establishments looking to beef up the aesthetics of their business settings.
+Glass flooring is gaining popularity amongst many homeowners.
+It has mostly been a reserve of commercial establishments looking to beef up the aesthetics of their business settings.

 The glass flooring system provides an excellent unique-walkable floor to your house and commercial space.
 Tempered-heat strengthened laminated transparent glass with sentry PVB is mostly used due to its durability and strength.
 It allows light to penetrate through especially to lower floors.

 However, so much misinformation still exists regarding the structural strength and durability of walk-on glass surfaces, as well as other aspects of this type of flooring.
 This blog seeks to set the record straight.
 Read on for a comprehensive review of glass floor systems.

 - What type of glass can I use for flooring?

 - What kind of glass can you walk on?